fassko/fassko.github.io/Content/blog/swiftui-disclosure-group.md

 ![SwiftUI DisclosureGroup](/assets/disclosuregroup-swiftui/disclosuregroup-disabled.png)

 By default, the disclosure arrow comes in blue color.
-By using the `accentColor` modifier, we could change to our desired color.
+By using the `accentColor` modifier, we could switch to our desired color.
 We could use a system color or a defined color in the Assets catalog.

 ![SwiftUI DisclosureGroup](/assets/disclosuregroup-swiftui/disclosuregroup-accent-color.png)

 ## Configure `DisclosureGroup` title

 So far, we have only changed the inner content of the disclosure group view.
-How about if you would like to change the title to a label view.
+How about if you would like to change the title to a label view?
 The new [Label](https://developer.apple.com/documentation/swiftui/label) comes with an initializer to pass the textual title and a system image's use that.
 For that, we can use a special `DisclosureGroup` initializer providing a custom label.

 ```swift
 DisclosureGroup(